NilsBartel/TicTacToe/src/main/java/readme.md

 **Impossible:** where the computer only plays the best moves and the player can't win anymore.

 ## Use cases:
 You want to get really good at TicTacToe?
-Then try out the game now! **ONLY 9.99!!!**
+Then try out the game now!

 ## Getting started:
 + you can't download this game because I don't know how to do that.